GokulALT/ollamaChatWrapper/README.md

 ```

 If successful, you'll see log messages indicating the server is running on `localhost:8008`.

+### Option 2: Use the Included TypeScript Example Server (For Custom, In-Process Tools)

+This project includes a ready-to-run example server in the `mcp-server-example` folder.
+It's a great starting point if you want to build your own tools **directly within a Node.js environment using TypeScript**.

+-   **No `mcp_config.json`**: This server is configured programmatically inside `src/server.ts`.
+-   **In-Process Tools**: Tools like `filesystem` are built with Node.js and run inside the same process as the server.

+See the [**README in that folder**](./mcp-server-example/README.md) for setup instructions.

 ## Getting Started with Chat Studio